Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica: a place where “Pura Vida” is not just an expression but a way of life.
-Every day is filled with beautiful moments, whether it’s a barefoot walk on the beach or the sound of the red-eyed tree frog in the rainforest.
-Three weeks is the ideal time to absorb the Costa Rican way of life and enjoy all the top things to do.
-Use this Costa Rica 3-week itinerary to plan your route around the country’s waterfalls, volcanoes, national reserves, and beautiful beaches.
+We couldn’t believe the natural experiences we had here, from discovering turtles on a barefoot beach walk to seeing a red-eyed tree frog deep in the rainforest.
+All our top tips are inside this Costa Rica 3-week itinerary, where we have planned the best route around the country’s waterfalls, volcanoes, national reserves, and beaches.
 Get ready for the trip of a lifetime!

 Ultimate Costa Rica 3-Week Itinerary

 Costa Rica is known worldwide for its incredible conservation and protection of wildlife.
-The locals have great respect for the animals and sea life, and seeing exotic creatures close to the towns and villages is a completely normal part of daily life.
+We loved seeing how much respect the locals give animals and sea life; seeing exotic creatures close to the towns and villages is a completely normal part of daily life!
 The government policies reflect this, with strict rules that prohibit building on/near the beaches and laws that work to protect endangered species and natural habitats.

 sloth costa rica

 Because of this, the landscapes in Costa Rica are spectacular.
-You can drive along the roads, spotting sloths among the trees, or fall asleep to the sounds of howler monkeys in the rainforest canopy.
+We spent our trip driving along the roads, spotting sloths among the trees, or falling asleep to the sounds of howler monkeys in the rainforest canopy.
 Magical!

 travel costa rica map